tommytim0515/HKUST-Robotics-SwTutorial-Public/Tutorial A2 - magnetic sensor/Connection.md

 You should notice that there are a few different names we use for **DIFFERENT** things: *pins*, *channels* and *ports*.

 For *pins*, it is talking about the golden metal *pins* coming out of the board.
-For *channels*, we are talking ablut the internal wiring of the board, aka where the pins is connected to(inside the board).
+For *channels*, we are talking about the internal wiring of the board, aka where the pins is connected to(inside the board).
 For *ports*, we are talking about the group of *pins* that is grouped together with the black header.

 *AND* we got 2 boards now, the smaller one we called it *magnetic board* and for the larger one(that you used before) we called it *main board*.